PAXSTORE/paxstore-openapi-dotnet-sdk/docs/TERMINAL_APK_API.md

 ### Create terminalApk

-Create terminalApk API allow the thirdparty system create a terminalApk.
+Create terminalApk API allow the thirdparty system create a terminalApk (create a push apk task for the specified terminal).

 **API**